JaePyJs/perpetual-help-enrollment-system/memory_bank/student_profile_migration.md

 - Created comprehensive type definitions for all data structures
 - Added proper typing for all component props and state
 - Implemented interfaces for Supabase responses
+- All select fields in the student-profile page now use `as string` instead of `as any` for value updates, resolving all major TypeScript warnings and improving maintainability.

 ### Component Architecture